Novak Djokovic tests for coronavirus after the Adria Tour event

 World No. 1 tennis star Djokovic, who will play in Sunday’s final, confirmed on Tuesday that he and his wife, Jelena, had tested positive for Kovid-19 after returning to Serbia, and his children’s results were negative.

+“I’m sorry for causing our tournament harm.
+The organizers and I did everything last month.
+We did it with a pure heart and a heartfelt purpose.
+We believed the tournament met all health protocols and the health of our region seemed to be in good stead.
+We were finally uniting people for philanthropic reasons.
+We have done it and it has happened very quickly.
+I cannot express enough how sorry I am for this and every infection case, ”he said in a statement posted on his Twitter account.

+“If you are attending the Adria Tour or around attendees, please test and practice social distance.
+For those in Belgrade and Jadar, we will share health resources in the future.
+The rest of the tournament has been canceled and we will remain focused on all those affected.
+I pray for everyone’s full recovery.”

-In a statement posted on his website, Djokovic defended organizing the Adria Tour, a four-step charity event in the Balkans.
+Earlier, Djokovic defended the event in a statement on its website, hosting a four-stage charity event in the Balkans.

 “All of this was born of a philanthropic idea.
-It warms my heart to see all the funds raised go towards the people who need it and how everyone responds to it,” said the 17-time Grand Slam champion.
+It warms my heart to see all the funds raised go towards the people who need it and how everyone responds to it,” said the tennis star.

 “We have hosted a tournament when the virus is weak, and we believe the conditions for the tour are fulfilled.